ZarTaen/DU_Analog_Inputs/README.md

 ---

-Should the input generally work, but sometimes not, do not hesitate to tell me.
+If the input generally works, but sometimes does not, do not hesitate to tell me.
 This most likely means the send rate is still too high.
 I will make the send rate adjustable down the line.

 ## How does the input get into the game?
 Every axis of a device is mapped to deliver a value between -1.0 and 1.0.